 Table of Contents

-Meniere's (say: "men-ears") disease is a problem with your inner ear.
+Meniere’s disease is a problem with your inner ear.
 No one knows exactly what causes it, but it may be related to a build up of fluid in the inner ear.
-Although it can be troublesome, Meniere's disease is not contagious, and it isn't fatal.
+Although it can be troublesome, Meniere’s disease is not contagious, and it isn’t fatal.

-Although Meniere's disease is a chronic (ongoing) problem, people who have Meniere's disease don't have symptoms all the time.
-When symptoms occur, it's called an "attack."
+Meniere’s disease is a chronic (ongoing) problem.
+Even so, people who have Meniere’s disease don’t have symptoms all the time.
+When symptoms occur, it’s called an “attack.”
 Attacks may happen often, or only sometimes.
 Attacks may last from 20 minutes to 2 hours or longer.
-Meniere's disease usually occurs in only one ear, although some people who have the disease have problems in both ears.
+Meniere’s disease usually occurs in only one ear.
+But some people who have the disease have problems in both ears.

-The symptoms of a Meniere's disease attack include dizziness, a feeling of fullness in the ear and tinnitus (a roaring sound in the ear).
+The symptoms of a Meniere’s disease attack include dizziness, a feeling of fullness in the ear, and tinnitus (a ringing sound in the ear).
 The dizziness is described as a spinning or whirling feeling.
 It may cause problems with balance and make you feel unstable while walking.
-Because of the spinning feeling, some people sweat, feel nauseated and vomit during an attack.
+Because of the spinning feeling, some people sweat, feel nauseated, and vomit during an attack.
 You may also notice some hearing loss, especially with sounds that have a low tone.